Speaker: Rev. Chris Rothbauer

 Keep Alive the Dream

 Howard Thurman once said, “Keep alive the dream; for as long as a man has a dream in his heart, he cannot lose the significance of living.”
-In honor of Martin Luther King, Jr. Day, we’ll examine how one keeps alive the dream in times … read more.
+In honor of Martin Luther King, Jr. Day, we’ll examine how one keeps alive the dream in times of despair and how our actions can contribute to the … Continue reading Keep Alive the Dream

 When Joy is Hard to Find: A Blue Christmas Service